A day of activities at Verge Gallery for March at Verge exhibitions Coca-Colanized, & We are infinite.

 The presence of Spam in the Philippines is the result of US military occupation in World War II and has since gained widespread popularity, transcending economic class to become a cultural symbol and a mealtime luxury in many Filipino households.

-The prestige projected on the American canned meat demonstrates an attitude known as ‘colonial mentality’ whereby Western practices considered culturally superior and colonised people are dismissive of their indigenous practices, relegating their tradition as inferior to foreign custom.
+The prestige projected on the American canned meat demonstrates an attitude known as ‘colonial mentality’ whereby Western practices are considered culturally superior and colonised people are dismissive of their indigenous practices, relegating their tradition as inferior to foreign custom.
 This attitude forms the grounds for Coca-Colanised.

 Join artist Marikit Santiago for an artist talk and a reading by Filipina poet Eunice Andrada.
 Following the talks, enjoy a Filipino Spam breakfast lovingly prepared by Marikit’s Nanay (mum).